News

 featuring Light poets and editors

-Al Basile‘s latest audio verse play, Fakespeare, premieres on Zoom on November 21, 2023.
+Al Basile‘s latest audio verse play, Fakespeare, premiered in November, 2023, and is now streamable on YouTube.
 Al writes that it’s “a combination literary hoax/science fantasy [that] centers around the purported discovery of a hitherto unknown Shakespeare play, and its attempted theft by a scientific genius who hates humanity while collecting its greatest art.”
-The performance is free.
-To register, go to https://us06web.zoom.us/meeting/register/tZEpd-mhqjsuHdKvuDHxVgvM5k0ESdG0n44f.

 Many Light poets are upcoming readers in the Powow River Poets reading series, sometimes in person in Newburyport, MA, and sometimes via Zoom.
 You’ll find the full schedule here.